Near-Field Wideband Beamforming for Extremely Large Antenna Arrays: Near-Field Beam Split

-where $k_c = \frac{2\pi f_c}{c}$ represents the wavenumber of the center frequency $f_c$.
+To delve into the near-field beam split effect, we would like to compare the beamforming properties under far-field/near-field and narrowband/widband conditions.
+In the upcoming discussions, we will omit the subscript $u$ for ease of expression.
 Notice that the phase $k_m r^{(n)}$ in (\ref{eq:nf}) and $k_c r^{(n)}$ (\ref{eq:nw}) are non-linear functions with respect to (w.r.t) the antenna index $n$.
 Traditionally, since the array aperture is not very large, the far-field model under the planar wave assumption \cite{FundWC_Tse2015} is widely adopted to simplify this non-linear distance as

 where (a) arises because of the first-order Taylor expansion $(1 + x)^{\frac{1}{2}} \approx 1 + \frac{1}{2}x$ and the ignorance of the second-order term $\frac{(\delta_N^{(n)}d)^2}{r^2}$.
 It is clear from (\ref{eq:FF2NF}) that in the far-field region, the phase becomes $k_m r^{(n)} \approx k_m r - k_m\delta_N^{(n)}d\sin\theta$, which is a linear function of the antenna index $n$.
-Then the far-field beamforming vector becomes $[\mb{w}(r, \theta)]_n = \frac{1}{\sqrt{N}}e^{jk_cr}e^{-jk_c\delta_N^{(n)}d\sin\theta}.$ Because the term $e^{jk_cr}$ is independent of the antenna index $n$, $[\mb{w}(r, \theta)]_n$ can be rewritten as $[\mb{w}(r, \theta)]_n = \frac{1}{\sqrt{N}}e^{-jk_c\delta_N^{(n)}d\sin\theta} = [\mb{w}^{\text{far}}(\theta)]_n$, depending only on direction $\theta$.
-As shown in Fig. \ref{img:FourBeamPattern} (a), the beam at the center frequency generated by $[\mb{w}^{\text{far}}(\theta)]_n$ is transmitting towards a specific direction $\theta$.
+Then the far-field beamforming vector becomes $[\mb{f}]_n = \frac{1}{\sqrt{N}}e^{jk_cr}e^{-jk_c\delta_N^{(n)}d\sin\theta}.$ Because the term $e^{jk_cr}$ is independent of the antenna index $n$, $[\mb{f}]_n$ can be rewritten as $[\mb{f}]_n = \frac{1}{\sqrt{N}}e^{-jk_c\delta_N^{(n)}d\sin\theta} = [\mb{f}^{\text{far}}(\theta)]_n$, depending only on direction $\theta$.
+As shown in Fig. \ref{img:FourBeamPattern}\:(a), the beam at the center frequency generated by $[\mb{f}^{\text{far}}(\theta)]_n$ is transmitting towards a specific direction $\theta$.